Materials

 Stripes

-Made from layers of wood, sandwiched together with resin, our striped handles range from the bold hues of our Random Stripes to the subtle tones of our Scandi and wear beautifully over time.
+Made from layers of wood, sandwiched together with resin, our striped handles range are extremely durable and are buffed to a high gloss.

 We’ve tested almost every wood you can think of for our handles, and continue to do so.
 We keep a small, rotating stock of all of the woods shown here.
 However, if there’s another you would like, please don’t hesitate to get in touch.
 Just like all of our materials, these natural woods are selected primarily for their longevity.
 They also happen to look beautiful.